 2. Dotonbori

-This area is best experienced at night, after all it is known as Osaka’s entertainment district, there is a great buzz around the area, it is a sensory overload, but in the best sense!
+Dotonbori is best experienced at night, after all it is known as Osaka’s entertainment district, there is a great buzz around the area, it is a sensory overload, but in the best sense!
 Grab some food, walk or sit back and people watch!

-• The Glico Running Man – dating back to 1935 this iconic blue billboard makes for a great photo.
+- The Glico Running Man: dating back to 1935 this iconic blue billboard makes for a great photo.
 The advert is for their caramel bar, said to give you energy to run 300 metres (hence the running man).
 The best place to take a photo is the second floor of Nanohana cosmetics, follow the yellow stairs!

-• Try the best melon bread fresh from the oven.
+- Try the best melon bread fresh from the oven.
 Paired with ice-cream this is one of the best desserts.
 Aptly named Melon Bread was the best melon pan I’ve had across all of Japan.

-3. Don Qijoute Ferris Wheel (Ebisu Tower)
+3. Don Quijote Ferris Wheel (Ebisu Tower)

 The Don Quijote Ferris Wheel is no ordinary ferris wheel.
 At 74.5 meters (254.2 feet) tall, it breaks the mold with its unique oval shape and small round pods, departing from the usual circular design.